technicalpanda/rack-user-locale/README.md

 A Rack module for getting and setting a user's locale via a cookie or browser default language.

+Credit to these gems for pointing me in the direction I wanted to go in...

 https://github.com/rack/rack-contrib/blob/master/lib/rack/contrib/locale.rb
 https://github.com/jeremyvdw/rack-locale-selector
 https://github.com/jeffersongirao/rack-locale_chooser